 How to Do Mountain Pose (Tadasana)

 Mountain Pose looks deceptively simple, but it is considered the foundation for all of yoga’s standing poses.
-While Mountain includes many alignment elements that you can apply to other postures, the act of focusing all your attention on the pose is just as important as what your body is doing.
-That’s what makes the difference between standing at the front of your mat and standing.at.the.front.of.your.mat.
+While Mountain includes many alignment elements that you can apply to other postures, it's also an ideal place to train yourself in the art of focusing your attention.
+That’s what makes the difference between standing at the front of your mat and standing! at! the! front! of! your! mat!

 The instructions below move from the feet up to your head, describing the positions and actions of each body part.
 When you have time, it’s nice to slowly check in with your body sequentially.
-By practising this way, the alignment becomes a part of your muscle memory so that you can correctly assume the posture more quickly when it’s necessary during class.
+When you practice this way, the alignment becomes a part of your muscle memory so that you can correctly assume the posture more quickly when it’s necessary during class.

 As your body awareness grows, you’ll realise that the alignment you’ve established in Mountain Pose naturally carries over not only to standing poses but to seated, supine, and inverted ones as well.
 Tadasana really is one of yoga’s most important poses.